-So far, we have highlighted key similarities between $\jsld$ and $\riem$.
-It is worthwhile highlighting some key differences too.
-Since we have implicitly already covered this ground, we merely summarize these differences in Table~\ref{tab.diff}.
+So far we have highlighted similarities between $\ds$ and $\riem$.
+It is worthwhile to highlight some differences too.
+Since we have implicitly already covered this ground, we summarize these differences in Table~\ref{tab.diff}.